carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 {: .bash}

-By a close look at the code lines, it is noticeable that we need a specific output from krakre, those are the kraken.reports.
+By a close look at the code lines, it is noticeable that we need a specific output from Kraken, those are the kraken.reports.